 How can I tell if I am allergic to eggs?

 Your health care provider will review your symptoms and either refer you to an allergy specialist called an “allergist” or do a test to see what you might be allergic to.
 There are a few different tests that can determine if a person has an allergy to eggs.
 Symptoms of food allergies can be mild to severe.

 A skin prick test is done by pricking the skin and exposing small amounts of egg protein.
 If someone has an allergy to the protein a small bump/hive will appear at the test site.
 A blood test can also be done to check for egg allergies.
-Blood and skin tests are often done along with a food challenge.
-A food challenge involves adding small amounts of egg into your diet to see if you have a reaction.
-If nothing happens, more egg will be given as signs of food allergy are monitored.
+Blood and skin tests are often done along with an egg challenge.
+An egg challenge involves adding small amounts of egg into your diet to see if you have a reaction and takes place in three stages.
+Stage 1 is egg in the least allergic form and involves consumption of a baked product containing egg (i.e. cake, muffins, biscuits, pasta).
+If there is no adverse reaction with consumption, you can advance to the Stage 2: loosely cooked egg, and if appropriate, Stage 3: raw cooked egg.
+Please note that the quantity of the egg as well as the temperature and length of cooking affect classification and thus reactions.
 Only do a food challenge if told to do so by a medical professional.

 Can I get the flu shot if I have an egg allergy?